Hedron LogoAfternoon

 Simplified Sellers Use Tax (SSUT) – Flat 8% Rate

-The Simplified Sellers Use Tax Remittance Act (Act 2015-448) is a program that allows eligible remote sellers to collect a flat 8% tax on all sales into Alabama.
+The Simplified Sellers Use Tax Remittance Act (Act 2015-448) lets eligible remote sellers collect a flat 8% on all Alabama sales.

 Who qualifies?